 Operating system (automatically collected)

-We may use your personal information to provide you with services offered by United Legal Assistance Limited
+We collect and use your personal information in order for us to provide you with our Accident Management service.

-We may use your personal information for auditing and quality control purposes; allowing us to improve United Legal Assistance Limited’s future products and services.
+We may use your personal information for auditing and quality control purposes; allowing us to improve ULA’s future products and services.

-When you communicate with United Legal Assistance Limited, we may keep this communication to improve our services alongside allowing us to respond to your enquiries and requests.
+When you communicate with us, we may keep this communication to improve our services alongside allowing us to respond to your enquiries and requests.

 We may share aggregated information that contains no personal information to third parties.

-Data security is of great importance to United Legal Assistance and to protect your Data we have put in place suitable, realistic, physical, electronic and managerial procedures to safeguard and secure Data collected via this Website.
+Data security is of great importance to ULA and to protect your data we have put in place suitable, realistic, physical, electronic and managerial procedures to safeguard and secure data collected via this Website.
 Therefore, we do our utmost to ensure that all reasonable steps are taken to make sure that your data is stored securely.

 Unfortunately, the sending of information via the internet is not totally secure and on occasion such information can be intercepted.
 We cannot guarantee the security of the data that you choose to send us electronically and sending such information is entirely at your own risk.